adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 The AF_INET constant indicates that we are using IPv4 addressing.
 INADDR_ANY means that the server can use any available IP address on the machine, i.e. any connected network adaptor.

-The server socket must be bound to the given IP address(es).
+The server socket must then be bound to the given IP address(es).

 ```cpp
 bool os_server_bind(ServerSocketInfo& server_info)